kconfeiteiro/pyprojecttools/README.md

 # Introduction

 The purpose of this repository is just to include all of the small functions I use for multiple projects.
 Having them here allows me to simply clone the repository rather than copying the code for each project.
 This repository is a work in progress and I will be adding whichever functions I find are useful.
-As this repository grows, I will improve on its organization; it was thrown together quickly, so its organization is questionable, at best.
+As this repository grows, I will improve on its organization, as it was thrown together relatively quickly, so its organization is questionable, at best.

 # Usage